It’s time to get ready for Halloween, and to give you a head-start this year we will make some cookies to freak out your friends.

 Last year, I put a sheet over my head, stuck horns on it, and went to work.

 A co-worker asked me what I was dressed as, and I replied, "Bull Sheet."

 Witches' finger cookies

 Yield: 5 dozen

-Creep out everyone at your Halloween party with witches’ finger cookies.
-You can use any shortbread cookie recipe, but here’s one for you and of course mine is better!
+Creep out everyone at your Halloween party with cookies that look like witches' fingers.
+You can use any shortbread cookie recipe, but here’s one for you (and of course mine is better!):

 1 cup sugar

 1 tsp. vanilla extract